 The Gotthard tunnel – built more than 130 years ago – is one of the longest rail tunnels in the world, and connects the north of the Alps with the south.
-Sobering thought: nearly 150 itinerant workers lost their lives in its construction.
+A sobering thought: nearly 150 itinerant workers lost their lives in its construction.
 Swiss railway www.sbb.ch

 Tourist offices and hotels will have updated timetables of the various boats /ferries /fast services operating on the lake.
 The same timetables can be accessed online at Navigazione Laghi. www.navigazionelaghi.it

 The lake itself …an upside Y in shape, and at its best early on a summer morning.
 And the villas that line its shore.
-There are plenty to chose from: Villa Carlotta at Tremezzo, with its 40 acre park, Canova sculptures and romantic history (given to Princess Carlotta as a wedding present by her mother, Princess Marianne of Prussia); Villa Olba, 18 th century and a venue for art exhibitions.
+There are plenty to choose from Villa Carlotta at Tremezzo, with its 40-acre park, Canova sculptures, and romantic history (given to Princess Carlotta as a wedding present by her mother, Princess Marianne of Prussia); Villa Olba, 18th century and a venue for art exhibitions.

-Walkable from Como town.
-Villa del Balbianello – dating from the 17 th century and set on a promontory known as the ‘hump’.
-Film buffs might like to know that the final scene in Star Wars was filmed in the magnificient gardens.
+Walkable from Como town, Villa del Balbianello – dating from the 17th century and set on a promontory known as the ‘hump’.
+Film buffs might like to know that the final scene in Star Wars was filmed in the magnificent gardens.

-From being a Roman stronghold, it passed to the Goths and then the Byzantines, and then to the Longbards in AD588.
+From being a Roman stronghold, it passed to the Goths and then the Byzantines, and then to the Longbeards in AD 588.
 You can get to the island by the private boat service from the village of Sala Comacina.
 The last week of June, the local festival of San Giovanni [the oldest in the Como area] is held on the island.

-Mass is said in the ruins of the S. Eufemia basilica, there’s a costumed procession and fireworks later at night.
+Mass is said in the ruins of the S. Eufemia basilica, there is a costumed procession and fireworks later at night.
 The island also has a well-known restaurant – no menu, endless courses and popular with those who appreciate good food.

 Best Activity or Tour

 Get up early and take a fast boat right to Dongo or Gravedona at the northern tip of the lake.
 The lake is at its best first thing in the morning many visitors never make it past the ‘Lario triangle’ in the center.
-If there is a wind get down to the windsurfing centre in Domaso – the northern tip of the lake is where all the windsurfing and kitesurfing is done.
-Windsurfcenter www.breva.ch Email: email@example.com
+If there is a wind get down to the windsurfing center in Domaso – the northern tip of the lake is where all the windsurfing and kitesurfing is done.

-Take the funicolare up to Brunate and walk to the Volta lighthouse, located in a place called San Maurizio, 150 metres above Brunate.
-Alessandro Volta – pioneer in electricity and the man who gave his name to ‘volt’ – was born in Como.
+Take the funicular up to Brunate and walk to the Volta lighthouse, located in a place called San Maurizio, 150 meters above Brunate.
+Alessandro Volta – a pioneer in electricity and the man who gave his name to ‘volt’ – was born in Como.

 The lighthouse, erected in 1927 on the 100-year-anniversary of his death, has a beam that can be seen from 50km.
 If you have the energy walk a little further to Capanna Cao and the Sanctuary of Santa Rita which is the smallest in Europe.
 The views are breathtaking: to the right Brianza, to the left the Lake of Como, to the north the Alps and Switzerland.